1fixdotio/categories-metabox-enhanced/README.txt

 == Screenshots ==

-1. The checkboxes in Category metabox are replaced with radio buttons
+1. The checkboxes in Categories metabox are replaced with radio buttons
-2. The checkboxes in Category metabox are replaced with a select drop-down
+2. The checkboxes in Categories metabox are replaced with a select drop-down
 3. A settings page for this plugin

 == Changelog ==